DouweHorsthuis/N-back-task-experiment/README.md

 This Project will have 3 different N-back tasks each designed to touch a different aspect of the working memory.
 2 of them are Visual and 1 is auditory.

 1. Visual-verbal
     - For this experiment, participants will see a letter and have to do the N back task based on this.
+    - This experiment has eyetracking.

 2. Visual-non-verbal
     - For this experiment, participant will see a square and have to do the N-back task based on the location
+    - This experiment has eyetracking.

 3. Auditory
     - For this experiment, participant will hear letter being said out loud and have to do the N back task based on this.